Does Hot Sauce Go Bad?

 How Can You Tell If Hot Sauce is Bad?

 Use your senses!
-Namely, use sight, smell, and (if the first two go well) taste to tell if your hot sauce is still safe to consume.
+Namely, use sight, smell, and (if the first two go well), taste to tell if your hot sauce is still safe to consume.

 We’ll start with sight.
 If your older bottle of hot sauce is darker than a fresh bottle, that’s completely safe and normal.
 Chili peppers tend to darken as they age, as does garlic (which is found in many hot sauces).
+Instead, go by these warning signs:

 How Long Does Secret Aardvark Hot Sauce Last?